How High Should a Microwave Be Above the Stove?

 Limits on Range Output

 Manufacturers also establish restrictions on the output capacity of cooktops designed to work with over-the-range microwaves.
-For example, GE specifies that their over-the-range microwave versions should not be installed over any range whose burners produce more than 60,000 British thermal units combined, which is far more than a standard residential range’s 7,000 BTUs.
+For example, GE specifies that their over-the-range microwave versions should not be installed over any range whose burners produce more than 60,000 British thermal units combined, far more than a standard residential range’s 7,000 BTUs.
 So, unless you have a lot of powerful burners, this is generally not a limit you need to be concerned about.

 Landing Zones for Microwaves